Least squares after model selection in high-dimensional sparse models: Performance of post-model selection estimators with a generic model selector

-with probability at least $1-\eta e^{-s}/(1-1/e)$. \end{lemma}
+with probability at least $1-\eta \mathrm{e}^{-s}/(1-1/\mathrm{e})$. \end{lemma}

-\section{Performance of least squares after lasso-based model selection}
+\section{Performance of least squares after Lasso-based model selection}

-In this section we specialize our results on post-model selection estimators to the case of {lasso} being the first-step estimator.
-The previous generic results allow us to use sparsity bounds and rate of convergence of {lasso} to derive the rate of convergence of post-model selection estimators in the parametric and nonparametric models.
+In this section we apply our results on post-model selection estimators to the case where {Lasso} is the first-step estimator.
+Our previous generic results allow us to use the sparsity bounds and rate of convergence of {Lasso} to derive the rate of convergence of post-model selection estimators in the parametric and nonparametric models.

-\subsection{Performance of {ols} post {lasso}}
+\subsection{Performance of {OLS} post-{Lasso}}

-Here we show that the {ols} post {lasso} estimator enjoys good theoretical performance despite (generally) imperfect selection of the model by {lasso}.